openefsa/foodex2-sca-frontend/README.md

 ## Deployment
-The following section describes how to deploy the FoodEx2 Smart Coding application locally.
+The following section describes how to deploy the FoodEx2 Smart Coding Application's front-end locally.

 ### Docker build
 Install [Docker](https://docs.docker.com/get-docker/) and configure it on your local computer.
 From the main folder of the foodex2-sca-frontend project run the following command: